 - Primary position:

-Dr. Jiang’s research interest spans multidisciplinary areas of electromechanial sensors/actuators, advanced materials and processes for biomedical and energy harvesting applications.
+Liudi currently leads a research group of 8 PhD students and 3 postdoctoral research fellows with research projects spanning multidisciplinary areas of electromechanical sensors/actuators, advanced functional materials and processes for many applications including e.g. biomedical, micro/nanoelectronic devices, micro/nanoelectromechanical systems, and energy harvesting.
 “It’s important for research to have a broad view, for me the excitement comes from engineering advanced materials and devices for new technologies which address unmet application needs.”

 Bioengineering solutions for prosthetics

 The University of Southampton's electronic library (e-prints)

 - Energy harvesting technologies